 General.
 The highway use tax includes three components: the truck mileage tax, the fuel use tax, and registration fees.
-Under current law, all HUT receipts are earmarked to the Trust Fund.
+Under current law, the truck mileage tax and fuel use tax are earmarked to the Trust Fund.

 The truck mileage tax is levied on commercial vehicles having a loaded gross weight of more than 18,000 pounds.
 The State gives carriers the option of using an unloaded weight basis to compute truck mileage tax liability.
 A motor carrier pays tax based on both the number of miles driven on the public highways of this State and the weight of the vehicle.